 NESP is a stakeholder organization and is open to all organizations and individuals with an interest in working collaboratively to improve BCA practices.
 To find out more about membership, and to join, see NESP Membership.

-E4TheFuture currently serves as coordinator of the NESP and manages its publications, including the 2020 National Standard Practice Manual for Benefit-Cost Analysis of Distributed Energy Resources (NSPM for DERs), and its precursor publications (see Background).
-The NSPM for DERs content is guided by an Advisory Group.
+E4TheFuture serves as coordinator of the NESP and manages its publications, including the National Standard Practice Manual for Benefit-Cost Analysis of Distributed Energy Resources (NSPM for DERs).
+Content is guided by an Advisory Group.